Linko-3D/AssetGen/README.txt

 The addon also provides a set of tool like making a tileable texture, creating the silhouette of a weapon and more.

 == How to use it ==

-Note: overing the mouse on a setting displays a dialog box that explain you how the tool works.
+Note: overing the mouse on a setting displays a dialog box that explain you how the tools work.

+Game Asset Generator panel:

 Requirement:
 You need an high poly mesh.